Local scenes painted by a selection of members

 To enjoy our programme and benefits our annual membership subscription is £30.
 Membership subscription is payable from January to December.
 Anyone joining after 1st September, a subscription of £30 is payable immediately and the following January subscription will be waived for one year.

-When we have afternoon demonstrations and workshops run by visiting professional artists, there is a minimum extra charge of £5.00 per member and £10.00 per guest.
-Occasionally, we hold full-day workshops; charges for these longer, in-depth sessions vary and take place outside our Thursday programme.
+When we have optional demonstrations, workshops and life study session led by professional artists tutors or models, there is an extra charge on a Thursday of between £5-£10.
+Occasionally, we hold optional half- day and full-day workshops; charges for these longer, in-depth sessions vary and take place outside our Thursday programme.
 Details are published in advance.

 Enjoyment of painting continues to motivate the Society, strengthened by the engagement and involvement of members who volunteer their time to help deliver our art programme, exhibitions, and activities.